-BR4.
-This appendix explains the underlying reasons for the preliminary staff recommendations in this draft framework for private company decision making, beginning with why the staff recommends that the Board and the PCC address the questions listed in paragraphs 1.5 and 1.6.
+BC3.
+This appendix explains the underlying reasons for the views in this guide for private company decision making, beginning with why the Board and the PCC should address the questions listed in paragraphs 1.5 and 1.6.
 That explanation highlights the differences between users of private company financial statements and users of public company financial statements.
 The discussion also identifies preparer considerations that the Board and the PCC should take into account in analyzing the benefits and costs of recognition and measurement guidance for private companies.
-The explanations reflect what a significant number of stakeholders told the FASB staff about their experiences using, preparing, auditing, reviewing, and compiling private company financial statements and their perspectives about the factors that differentiate the financial reporting considerations of private companies and public companies.
+The explanations reflect input received from a significant number of stakeholders about their experiences using, preparing, auditing, reviewing, and compiling private company financial statements and their perspectives about the factors that differentiate the financial reporting considerations of private companies and public companies.

-BR5.
-This appendix also provides guidance about how the Board and the PCC should evaluate and prioritize different considerations and stakeholder needs by emphasizing that it is most important to focus on providing relevant information to financial statement users.
+BC4.
+This appendix also explains how the Board and the PCC should evaluate and prioritize different considerations and stakeholder needs by emphasizing that it is most important to focus on providing relevant information to financial statement users.
 This appendix also explains that the Board and the PCC should place significant, albeit lesser, focus on considerations about the cost and complexity of providing the information.
 Furthermore, it explains that when conducting their overall evaluation about the benefits and costs of accounting and reporting guidance, the Board and the PCC should consider the ability of many users of private company financial statements to access management to obtain additional information.
-However, access to management should be considered as a mitigating factor rather than a determining factor when evaluating whether to provide differences for private companies.
+However, access to management should be considered as a mitigating factor rather than a determining factor when evaluating whether to provide alternatives for private companies within U.S. GAAP.